 Lydia writes fiction and nonfiction stories, essays, and memoir.
+She will publish Ways to Leave: A Memoir with She Writes Press in 2020.
 She has had stories published in the Threepenny Review, The American Literary Review, Nimrod International Journal, Brain,Child and anthologies.
 She has been a finalist for fiction prizes in The Iowa Review, Glimmer Train, New Letters, The Journal, Black Warrior Review, Snake Nation Press, the Kore Press, American Literary Review where she was Runner Up for their Fiction Prize, and in the Nimrod International Journal where she has twice received Honorable Mentions.

 Miriam Altshuler Literary Agency

 53 Old Post Road North Red Hook, NY 12571

 Hannah Tinti, Judge for the American Literary Review’s 2012 Fiction Contest, writes of Lydia’s runner-up story: The language is what stood out the most to me in this piece–there were so many beautiful sentences–and the way the author jumped around in time, to flash into different memories… worked very well to capture the narrator’s emotional state and felt very authentic and true.